xcore/sw_display_controller/docs/api.rst

         * ``lcd_defines.h``

 The function :c:func:`lcd` in lcd.xc is handled in the thread.
-This sections explains only the important APIs used by the user.
+This sections explains only the important APIs that are frequently used.
 Other static APIs are not discussed in this section.
-Please refer to the files ``lcd.xc`` and ``lcd.h`` for the list of APIs.
+The other APIs can be seen in the files ``lcd.xc`` and ``lcd.h``.

-Note that to enable the application use the LCD module, the user should add the module to the build options of the project.
+Note that to enable the application use the LCD module, the module should be added to the build options of the project.
-To achieve that, do the following:
+To achieve that, the following is done:

   #.
-Open the file ``BuildOptions`` available in ..\app_graphics_demo folder
+The file ``BuildOptions`` available in ..\app_graphics_demo folder is opened
   #.
-Add the name ``module_lcd`` to the option ``MODULE`` in the BuildOptions.
+The name ``module_lcd`` is added to the option ``MODULE`` in the BuildOptions.
 This will enable the application project to use the LCD module
   #.
-Add the object names lcd and lcd_ports to the option ``OBJNAMES``
+The object names 'lcd' and 'lcd_ports' are added to the option ``OBJNAMES``
   #.
-Add the module ``module_lcd`` to the ``References`` option in the project settings of the application project
+The module ``module_lcd`` is added to the ``References`` option in the project settings of the application project

 .. doxygenfunction:: lcd